Do Lawyers Get Deal Toys?

 Though we continue to receive a steadily growing number of inquiries from law firms, most of these “deal toy” requests have nothing to do with deals.

-We may be asked to provide “deal toys” for law firms, but many times the event being commemorated is not a successful transaction but a successful judgment or verdict.
+We regularly hear the word “deal toys” in inquiries from law firms, but many times the event being commemorated is not a successful transaction but a successful judgment or verdict.
 These pieces, again, are for internal distribution at the law firm, but primarily they’re intended as commemoratives for their clients.

 A great example is the design below.